lazavgeridis/Dynamic-Time-Warping/README.md

 $ make dtwdp
 ```

 The dtwdp is the recommended executable to be generated.
-Some sample executions are presented above.
+Some sample executions are presented below.

 ```
 $ cat train_FaceFour.txt test_FaceFour.txt | ./dtwdp